-Firstly, one of the most effective workarounds that you could use in your Google Ad Grants account is mobile app extensions.
-By default, Google Ad Grants only permits marketers to use text-based ad campaigns on the network.
+Firstly, one of the most useful workarounds that you could use in your Google Ad Grants account is mobile app extensions.
+By default, Google Ad Grants only permit marketers to use text-based ad campaigns on the network.
 As a result, online marketers and advertisers using Google Ad Grants will be unable to set up universal app campaigns if their nonprofit has an app that they would want to advertise.
 Regardless of whether you use Google Ads Editor to run your Good Ad Grants account, it will show that you can implement a universal app campaign.
-Then when you attempt to post a live app campaign it will be marked as an invalid action.
+Then when you attempt to post a live app campaign, it will be marked as an invalid action.

 However, there is a simple way to bypass this hurdle.
 Universal app campaigns may not be permitted, but app extensions certainly are allowed.
 Why is this the case?
 An app extension is simply a section of your search ad, and therefore any text ads that make up the search network are permissible and acceptable to run.

-Google has all the instructions when it comes to setting up a new Search campaign with Google Ad Grants accounts.
+Google has all the instructions when it comes to setting up a new search campaign with Google Ad Grants accounts.
 Click here to read the full instructions.